stuartellis/sve-personal-website/content/articles/mise-en-place.md

 slug = "mise-en-place"
 date = "2026-03-21T08:01:00+00:00"
-description = "Using mise-en-place" categories = ["automation", "devops", "programming", "python"] tags = ["automation", "devops", "golang", "linux", "macos", "javascript", "python"]
+description = "Using mise-en-place" categories = ["automation", "devops", "javascript", "programming", "python"] tags = ["automation", "devops", "golang", "javascript", "linux", "macos", "python"]
 +++

 [mise-en-place](https://mise.jdx.dev/) (mise) provides a framework for development tooling, so that you can have a consistent set of configuration, tools and task definitions for every copy of a project.
 It can run in Continuous Integration (CI) environments as well as on developer systems.